richardhapb/lspdock/README.md

 # Path inside the Docker container
 docker_internal_path = "/usr/src/app"

-# Path on the host machine
+# Optional: Path on the host machine, default at the CWD (current working directory)
 local_path = "/home/richard/dev/project"

-# Executable for the LSP server (this will be overwritten if the --exec arg is passed)
+# Optional: Executable for the LSP server
+# The priority to resolve the executable name is:
+# --exec arg if passed
+# proxy binary name, if it is different to lspdock, e.g. if you rename the binary to pyright-langserver, that executable will be used
+# executable field in config, this option
+#
+# Panic if any of them are provided
 executable = "pyright-langserver"

-# Pattern to determine whether Docker should be used.
+# Optional: Pattern to determine whether Docker should be used.
 If it is not provided, Docker will always be used.
-If the configuration file is in the project directory,
+If the configuration file is
-# it is a good idea to omit this argument.
+# in the project directory, it is a good idea to omit this argument.
 pattern = "/home/richard/dev"

 # Optional: Controls PID handling for LSP servers that track client processes